Cohen-Carlisle/demo-ssrf-fix/README.md

 Specifically, this app uses Faraday as an http client.
 And it creates a connection object with a safe base url.

-However, it is still vulnerable to SSRF as providing an absolute path will override the base url.
+However, it is still vulnerable to SSRF as providing an absolute URL will override the base url.

 Here is the vulnerable code:
 https://github.com/Cohen-Carlisle/demo-ssrf-fix/blob/d58582849914ce7fa095abb9de88280360205dc9/app/controllers/ssrf_controller.rb#L3-L5